UM Today UM Today University of Manitoba UM Today UM Today UM Today

 September 3, 2024 —

-Two UM professors have been elected to the Royal Society of Canada (RSC), the nation’s highest honour for academics in the arts, social sciences and sciences.
+Two UM professors were among the newest inductees to be celebrated at the annual general meeting of the Royal Society of Canada (RSC) on November 8.
+Induction into the RSC is the nation’s highest honour for academics in the arts, social sciences and sciences.
 The RSC’s mission is to recognize scholarly, research and artistic excellence, and to promote a culture of knowledge and innovation in Canada and with other national academies around the world.

 “The Royal Society of Canada is proud to welcome these inspiring scholars, artists and creators whose peers have recognized their exceptional contributions to the world of science and culture and to the well-being of Canada,” says Alain-G. Gagnon, President of the RSC.
 “The impact of their work will continue to be felt in the development of public policies for years to come, while contributing to the well-being of our society.”